DaveBackus/Data_Bootcamp_Book/graphs1.md

 print('Today: ', dt.date.today())
 ```

-All of these statements generally go at the top of our program.
+All of these statements generally go at the top of our program -- right after the description we wrote earlier.

-**Process data.** We use three dataframes to illustrate Matplotlib graphics.
+**Process data.** We will use three dataframes to illustrate Matplotlib graphics.

 *US GDP.* The first one is several years of US GDP and Consumption.
 We got the numbers from FRED, but have written them out here for simplicity.
 The code is